quasarframework/quasar-template-meteor/README.md

 **Problems:**

-Small problem on IOS, where the right-hand drawer won't always open properly.
+1) Small problem on IOS, where the right-hand drawer won't always open properly.
+This should be put right in 0.12.1
+2) I've had to copy the Material Design icons and the Roboto font to the /public folder.
+There is presumably a better way of doing this.